 Khao Yai National Park is the third biggest national park in Thailand.
 You can go on the hiking trails, see the jungle and the waterfalls.
 It is home to thousands of different plant species along with hundreds of bird species.

-Some of the animals that call this home include elephants, bears, lizards, a crocodile, a scorpion, gibbons and bird species.
-Definitely a must do if you are a nature lovers and outdoor enthusiasts.
+Some of the animals that call this home include elephants, bears, lizards, a crocodile, a scorpion, gibbons, and bird species.
+Definitely, a must-do if you are nature lovers and outdoor enthusiasts.

-There is an entry fee, for Thais is costs 40 baht and for non Thais pay 400 baht.
+There is an entry fee, for Thais is costs 40 baht and for foreigners pay 400 baht.

 Visit Nakhon Ratchasima Zoo

 This zoo is well maintained has many animals and has a good little waterpark.
 Plus, some great little rides for the kids.
 The zoo covers a massive area with animals from all over the world.

-You can rented a golf cart or hire a buggy to get around, especially with children that makes life easier.
+You can rent a golf cart or hire a buggy to get around, especially with children that makes life easier.
 Especially, if it was far too hot to walk around.

 See Wat Phayap Temple

-Wat Phayap temple is located at the corner in old city and it is a short walk from Ya Mo statue.
+Wat Phayap Temple is located at the corner in the old city and it is a short walk from Ya Mo statue.
 You will get to see a cave temple within the temple compound itself.

 The cave is really a man made structure and the stalactites are also man made.
 I strongly recommend to visit it.

 Visit Phimai Historical Park

-A tiny miniature of Angkor, consists of two temple buildings, one huge outer terrace and one inner terrace, surrounding corridors and one small museum.
-Well maintained, located in the centre of the town.
+A tiny miniature of Angkor consists of two temple buildings, one huge outer terrace and one inner terrace, surrounding corridors, and one small museum.
+Well maintained, located in the center of the town.